Advanced c interview questions and answers

 Explanation:

-2. Variables of storage calls auto.
+2. 2.
+Variables declared with the storage class auto.

-4. Function parameters and function return value.
+4. 4.
+Function parameters and the return value of functions.

 What will be output of following c code?